Projectionsz/worlds-documentation/docs/monetization/Monetization.md

 4. **Fourth Priority**: Expand to mobile for additional bonus eligibility

 ### Balancing Act
-- Don't sacrifice direct sales to chase bonus metrics
+- You Don't have to sacrifice direct sales to get bonus metrics
 - Use bonuses to amplify existing successful monetization
 - Focus on sustainable long-term engagement over short-term metric manipulation